610 – Evidence and Property Room Security System Monitoring

 Evidence and Property Room: Refers exclusively to the HCSO primary evidence and property storage facility located at 601 Lockwood Drive, Houston, Texas 77011.

-Monitor: The assigned EDC Central radio channel dispatchers who shall react in accordance with this policy if any of the Evidence and Property Room’s security system devices are triggered.
+Monitor: The assigned EDC Central radio channel dispatchers who will react in accordance with this policy if any of the Evidence and Property Room’s security system devices are triggered.

 Remote Monitoring: The programmed automated function of the Evidence and Property Room’s security system to transmit a notification or alert to a designated telephone line located within the EDC if any of the system’s devices are triggered; the EDC ability to receive remotely and respond to such transmission.